-"Hopefully, renters will be working with their housing providers during this period to really start having this communication and work on what's doable,” says Paula Cino, a vice president with the National Multifamily Housing Council (NMHC), a group that represents landlords.
-She says renters should discuss payment plans or other options “because if a renter just defers all of this until January, that winds up as being a really insurmountable debt at the end of the moratorium period."
+“Hopefully, renters will be working with their housing providers during this period to really start having this communication and work on what’s doable,” says Paula Cino, a vice president with the National Multifamily Housing Council (NMHC), a group that represents landlords.
+She says renters should discuss payment plans or other options to prevent winding up with “a really insurmountable debt at the end of the moratorium period.”

-Once the order goes into effect Sept.
-4, three groups of people will qualify for protection based on their incomes:
+Three groups of people qualify for protection based on their incomes:

-- People who received stimulus checks under the CARES Act earlier this year.
+- People who received stimulus checks under the CARES Act last year.